 3. Letting Their Discovery Determine the Instruction: Their first exposure to any text is to first look at visuals/text features if there are any — basically things you can notice without reading.
 Typically, this means they notice things like varying sentence length, interesting structure or punctuation.
 (This was how I ended up doing a lesson on the structure and purpose of dialogue in narrative.)
 And this is done in small groups annotating collaboratively.

 Then they write.
 I don’t have them share out noticings whole class yet for two reasons: One — what hit them about the text is freshest in their mind in that moment and I don’t want them to lose their inspiration.
 Two — if I’m talking, I’m forcing them to process more spoken English while their short term memory is working to hold onto and transfer what they just learned from their discussion, a tool I want them to value.
-This is also why they should feel free to write in whatever language comes to mind first — and this cannot just a means to the English end; writing in whatever language they wish honors their bilingual identities and voices.
+This is also why they should feel free to write in whatever language comes to mind first — and this cannot be just a means to the English end; writing in whatever language they wish honors their bilingual identities and voices.

 Sharing & Synthesis: Take Your Time